-News of the Volvo XC20 has been making the rounds since 2017 when one Volvo officer remarked that if a smaller range is approved it would make that a 20 Series.
-The XC20 is back in the news in 2020 and this time it could become a reality with the help of an architecture that is developed by Geely.
+News of the Volvo XC20 has been making the rounds since 2017 when one Volvo officer remarked that if a smaller range is approved it could make that a 20 Series.
+The XC20 is back in the news in 2020 and this time it could be a reality with the help from an architecture developed by Geely.

 In 2019, there were reports of a smaller SUV (below the XC40) in the works to mark the first model of the Volvo 20 series.
-While the XC90, XC60 and XC40 have proven successful, Volvo is now looking to introduce a B-segment SUV, with the focus on global markets and electrification.
-Where the Germans rivals are building up no less than 6 crossover-SUV models each by mid-decade, Volvo has 3.
-It used to be active in the entry segment with the V40 Cross Country, a pseudo-SUV that was based on a Ford-developed platform, but the complete V40 Series was discontinued last year.
+While the XC90, XC60 and XC40 have all proven quite successful, Volvo is now looking to introduce a B-segment SUV, with the focus on global markets and electrification.
+Where the Germans rivals are building up no less than 6 new crossover-SUV models each by mid-decade, Volvo has 3, with sedans and station wagon styles that are not in vogue.
+It used to be active in the entry segment with the V40 Cross Country, a pseudo-SUV that was based on a Ford-developed platform, but the V40 Series was discontinued in 2019.

-Volvo XC20 – A pure-electric crossover riding on the SEA?
+Volvo XC20 Recharge – A pure-electric crossover riding on the SEA

-Geely’s Sustainable Experience Architecture (SEA), unveiled in September, is a dedicated architecture for EVs that is aluminium intensive, and can support small and large vehicles, including SUVs, sedans, vans and pickups.
-It has the capability to have intelligent car technologies like connectivity and autonomous driving.
+Geely’s Sustainable Experience Architecture (SEA), unveiled in September, is a dedicated architecture for EVs that is aluminium-intensive, and can support small and large vehicles, including SUVs, sedans, vans and pickups.
+It has the capability for intelligent car technologies like connectivity and autonomous driving.

 Volvo’s CEO Hakan Samuelsson told Automotive News Europe that 75 per cent of Volvo sales would be derived from SUVs.
-Through the 11 months of 2020, Volvo SUV’s took 71 per cent of the pie.
+In 2020, Volvo SUV’s took more than 70 per cent of the pie.
 He conceded that the right cost structure could be struck only through a platform partnership and that the brand sees a trend emerging towards small premium SUVs.

-If it comes to fruition, Volvo XC20 would first help Volvo’s goal of generating 50 per cent of its global sales from fully electric cars by 2025 and no doubt this would be great for conquest sales.
-The company’s other crossover is the Volvo C40, a coupe-style XC40 that will arrive in a pure electric form in 2021.
+The Volvo XC20 would first help Volvo’s goal of generating 50 per cent of its global sales from fully electric cars by 2025 and no doubt this would be great for conquest sales.
+By 2030, the company aims to make its entire line-up fully electric.